Beverage container deposits

-New York State's Returnable Container Act requires every deposit initiator to collect a $.05 deposit on beverage containers containing less than one gallon of carbonated soft drinks, beer, malt beverages, wine coolers or water, sold in New York.
+New York State's Returnable Container Act requires every deposit initiator to collect a five-cent deposit on beverage containers containing less than one gallon of carbonated soft drinks, beer, malt beverages, wine coolers, or water sold in New York.

 - Bottle beverages in beverage containers with an established deposit.